SaraLerma/The-Pragmatic-Programmer/README.md

 ## 7. Communicate

-**It’s Both What You Say and the Way You Say It**, there’s no point in having great ideas if you don’t communicate them effectively.
+**It’s both what you say and the way you say it**, there’s no point in having great ideas if you don’t communicate them effectively.

 Some tips: